-You earn a gross monthly salary of £2,500, if you were on the tax code 1250L which is the standard code for most people, you’ll receive a deduction of £1,041.67 before you start paying tax.
-That means you will pay income tax of £291.67 ((£2,500 – £1,041.67) x 20%).
+You earn a gross monthly salary of £2,500.
+If you were on the standard tax code 1257L (previously 1250L) you’ll receive a deduction of £1,047.50 before you start paying tax.
+That means you will pay income tax of £290.50 ((£2,500 – £1,047.50) x 20%).

-Although the BR tax code is usually temporary, there are a few reasons you may have one;
+Although the tax code BR is usually temporary, there are a few reasons you may have one;

-The next possible reason is that you have a second job or a pension, meaning you are using your personal allowance is being used up somewhere else
+- The next possible reason is that you have a second job or a pension, meaning you are using your personal allowance is being used up somewhere else

-The final reason is that you are going from self-employed to PAYE employment so you are claiming your personal allowance on your tax return or through your salary from your Limited Company, if you have one.
+- The final reason is that you are going from self-employed to PAYE employment so you are claiming your personal allowance on your tax return or through your salary from your Limited Company, if you have one.

-If you think you have been given the wrong tax code, then firstly speak to your employer and check they have all the right paperwork they need from you.
+If you think you have been given the wrong BR tax code, then first speak to your employer and check they have all the right paperwork they need from you.
 If they have, then check with them that your tax code will be changed on your next payslip and you’ll be getting a tax rebate.

 If not, and there is a problem with your tax code, then contact HMRC by phone on 0300 200 3300.
 Alternatively, you can use their income tax service online by logging into (or setting up) your personal tax account to notify them that you believe you are on the wrong tax code.